fyysikkokilta/kahvibot/sensor/README.md

    Check the CMake output that the Python 3 interpreter is set corrcetly.

-   Compile using 3 threads: `make -j3` (this is the longest step).
+   Compile using 3 threads: `make -j3` (this is the longest step, more than an hour).
 If the installation gets stuck at the end, try `make clean` and then `make` to compile with just a single thread.
 After this is done,

    `sudo make install && sudo ldconfig`